As I write this, we are just over a month into Donald Trump’s presidency. And, I am reading A Wrinkle In Time for the first time.

 There’s nobody here to save me now.
 I have to do it myself.
 I have to resist IT by myself.
 Is that what I have that IT hasn’t got?
 No, I’m sure IT can resist.
 IT just isn’t used to having other people resist.

-This was the “ah-ha” moment for me.
+This was the “ah-ha” moment in A Wrinkle In Time for me.
 Nobody is coming to save us, we have to do this ourselves every. single. day.
 With reports coming out about how much Trump’s ego is wrapped up in literally everything, it’s clear to me that even small acts of resistance can erode the effectiveness of this government.
 As a reasonably wealthy, powerful, and famous person Trump simply isn’t used to people telling him no– something we learned in a horrible way when that Access Hollywood tape came out.
 (I’d also argue that this is true for a lot of the men he’s appointing to his staff and cabinet).
 Saying no over and over and over again, even when it’s tiring, even when it’s hard, even when it’s scary is essential to resisting what’s happening.
 Demonstrating in big ways and little ones that they do not have anything close to absolute control is what will slowly erode their facade of legitimacy.

 Frankly, A Wrinkle in Time‘s advice to readers feels like a pretty good, all-purpose pep-talk for any activist today: stay angry, don’t make decisions out of fear, love radically, and keep resisting.